giannosfor/epignosis/README.md

 Assessment assignment

-For more information regarding the project please visit the Wiki.
+For more information please visit the Wiki.